arcionlabs/arcion-docs/content/docs/source-setup/Mariadb.md

 ## VI.
 Setup Extractor Configuration

-In real-time replication, for accurate computation of latency, you must create a heartbeat table in the source MariaDB.
+In real-time replication, you must create a heartbeat table in the source MariaDB.

 1. Create a heartbeat table in the catalog/schema you are going to replicate with the following DDL:
    ```SQL